 Why a Focus on Men & Masculinity?

-Across societies, there are gender norms – dominant, mainstream expectations of how men, women, girls and boys should supposedly look, act, feel, and relate to each other, and what’s acceptable in these realms.
-We’re often taught that being a “real man” requires things such as being emotionally and physically tough; being big and able-bodied; being heterosexual; having lots of women; having power over one’s partner/spouse; not experiencing or expressing vulnerability, sadness or fear; being able to take care of oneself and others; and being financially successful.
+Across societies, there are gender norms – dominant, mainstream expectations of how men, women, girls and boys should supposedly look, act, feel, and relate to each other.
+We’re often taught that being a “real man” requires things like being emotionally and physically tough; being heterosexual; having lots of women; having power over one’s partner; not feeling or showing vulnerability, sadness or fear; being able to take care of oneself and others; and being financially successful.

-Research around the world has found that rigid/dominant views about masculinity are linked in men with problems including homophobia, transphobia, rape-supportive attitudes, sexual and physical violence against women, violence against other men, bullying, substance abuse, risky driving, and behaviors that increase risk for sexually transmitted infections.
-Masculinity ideals which say that men should be tough and invulnerable are also linked with men’s lesser use of health care (including for mental health, injuries, cancer screening and HIV testing).
-In the U.S., men die years earlier than women of similar backgrounds, largely due to their higher rates of risky behaviors and lower rates of health-protective behaviors — patterns of behavior that are often linked with how men show their masculinity.
-Men’s enactment and experience of masculinity is also entwined with and shaped by other identities they hold, including their race/ethnicity, sexual orientation, gender identity, religion and socioeconomic status.
+Research around the world has found that rigid/dominant views about masculinity are linked in men with problems including homophobia, transphobia, sexual and physical violence against women, violence against other men, bullying, substance abuse, risky driving, and behaviors that increase risk for sexually transmitted infections.
+Masculinity norms which say that men should be tough and invulnerable are also linked with men’s lesser use of health care (including for mental health, injuries, cancer screening and HIV testing).
+In the U.S., men die years earlier than women of similar backgrounds, largely due to their higher rates of risky behaviors and lower rates of health-protective behaviors – patterns of behavior that are often linked with how men show their masculinity.
+Men’s enactment and experience of masculinity is also affected by other identities they hold, such as their race/ethnicity, sexual orientation, gender identity, and socioeconomic status.

 Overall, boys and men often feel feel pressured to fight, show their toughness and virility, not express their emotions, sexuality or gender identity, and set aside parts of themselves – to try to fit into boxes of social expectation which, in fact, almost no one naturally fits into!
 And when individuals (of all genders) who buy into hazardous gender role ideas hold positions of power in social institutions, patriarchy, gender inequality and the marginalization of LGBTQQIA and other less-powerful groups become entrenched through policy.
 The personal and the political are fundamentally linked.